fastrgv/Reliquarium/README.md

 In other words...

 *	forward/backward : moves selected block in Z direction
 *	right/left       : moves selected block in X-direction
 *	up/down          : moves selected block in Y-direction

 This terminology for key-assignments assumes X+ is rightward, Y+ is upward, and Z+ is outward...the standard "view" for geometrical discussions in mathematics and physics.
 Note that the X, Y, & Z Axes are displayed by default.

+Obviously this might get confusing if you rotate the figure to get a better look.
+That is part of the challenge!

 Other keys active: